northle/docs/docs/1.x/advanced/localization.md

 # Localization

 Web applications are often multi-language.
-Norther has many built-in localization features so you can easly support multiple languages without any additional libraries.
+Northle has many built-in localization features so you can easly support multiple languages without any additional libraries.

 ## Setting App Locale